 - W.D.Barry, "Maine Sunday Telegram" re-1

 With 16 black and white photos taken by the author around 1918

-Also with writing and/or photographs by Walter H. James:
+Our Mountain Trips: another book with writing and photographs by Walter H. James

 back to the top of this page